 - Organizational Leadership.
 You will develop advanced interaction skills in working effectively with others as well the change management skills that will make you an influential leader.

-- Employee Relations.
+- Employee Relations (STEM-certified).
 You will use and apply conflict intervention and negotiation strategies in the management and resolution of workplace disputes.